Chip Roy: Response to 2020 presidential election

-Metal detector refusal

-In February 2021, a month after the Capitol riots, Roy told reporters he was considering bringing a lawsuit over a new rule putting metal detectors in the House and Senate buildings: "It's an outrage.
-I believe it deprives us of our Second Amendment right to defend ourselves.
-On January 6, I was sitting on the floor of the House of Representatives.
-The only thing between me and an angry mob was a handful of Capitol Hill police officers who had their hands full."
-He said of the policy: "This isn't making us safer.
-This is a political show."
-He added: "This is an unconstitutional deprivation of my right to defend myself.
-Period.
-Full stop.
-I do not care what Speaker Pelosi says about it.
-I do not care what anybody says about it.
-That is what the Second Amendment means.
-That is why it is there."

-He said that under the U.S. Constitution (Article one, Section Six) members of Congress cannot be arrested on their way to or from voting except for treason, felony, or breach of the peace and that it was an open legal question whether they could be fined.
-He also said that as the fines ($5,000 for the first offense, $10,000 for the second) are deducted from members' pay, the policy could be a violation of the 27th Amendment, which requires that changes to members' pay only go into effect as of the next Congress.

 Second impeachment of Donald Trump

 During the second impeachment of Donald Trump, Roy held that Trump's behavior "was clearly, in my opinion, impeachable conduct, pressuring the vice president to violate his oath to the Constitution."
 Still, Roy opposed impeachment.
 He held that the Democratic leadership in the House "drafted articles that I believe are flawed… focusing on the legally specific terms of incitement and insurrection.
 Even noting impeachment does not require meeting a certain legal standard – the danger for open speech & debate in this body and for the Republic generally is high – if the House approves the articles as written."
 If accepted, he said, "The language of this impeachment will be used to target members of this body under section 3 of the 14th Amendment.
 It will be used to suggest that any statements we make are subject to review by our colleagues and send us down the perilous path of the cleansing political speech in the public square."

 Roy joined all of Texas's House Republicans in voting against impeachment.
 When asked whether he or any of his fellow Republicans had been threatened with violence if they voted to impeach, Roy said, "I'm not aware of any specific threats against me or anybody else.
 Honestly, if somebody would have threatened me, I probably would have said FU and voted to impeach.
 I just don't react well to that sort of thing."